 I think this is pretty indicative of Abrams version of Star Trek.
 He’s been saying he wanted to make Star Trek for people who aren’t fans of Star Trek.
 He’s succeeded in a manner of speaking: he’s just dumbed it down to the point where Star Trek is just another silly action film set in space.

 The movie plays like a fan film with a huge budget made by people who have just been told, not actually seen, what the cool bits of Star Trek are.
 Every time there’s a reference to previous Trek it feels forced, and since the film is littered with them it starts to become distracting.

-Add to this the fact that none of the characters have real character arcs –Kirk goes through the same “am I ready for this” and Spock goes through “do I feel or don’t I”, literally the same arcs they had in the last movie– and you end up with a movie that’s hollow.
+Add to this the fact that none of the characters have real character arcs –Kirk goes through “am I ready for this” and Spock goes through “do I feel or don’t I”, literally the same arcs they had in the last movie– and you end up with a movie that’s hollow.

 What’s infuriating to me is that all of this is avoidable.
 If they’d just focused on writing a good story and not shoehorning all the callbacks to previous Trek in there (they even call back 2009s Star Trek with a shot of the Enterprise rising out of clouds) there’s room for a seriously good movie in there somewhere.

 JJ Abrams has said that his commitment to Star Wars will likely keep him from doing Star Trek 3.
 Good.
 Hopefully they ditch Kurtzman, Orci and Lindelof from the writers job too.